Skip to contents

 Value

-A Heatmap object, or a matrix of the cell expression data, scaled or not.
+A Heatmap object, or a matrix object of the cell expression data, scaled or not.

 Examples